Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

-We also investigated further any bias of our results with respect to the specific hardware used for the experiments.
+We also investigated further any bias of our results concerning the specific hardware used for the experiments.
 Taking into account the same scenario as in previous experiments, i.e., the receiver located $10$ meters away from the jammer, we evaluated the \ac{TPR} and \ac{TNR} of \sol\ when changing the hardware used for jamming among the five available radios.
 We highlight that this methodology prevents the autoencoder from fingerprinting both the transmitter and the receiver, these being the same for all measurement classes.
 Moreover, we considered different hardware for the jammer during our measurements, i.e., we mutually excluded the ones adopted for training from the ones adopted for testing.
-This eventually guarantees that the autoencoder learns the characteristics of the legitimate signal only, while being independent of the transmitter, the receiver, and the jammer hardware (jammed signals are not used for training).
-Specifically, we consider all unjammed images obtained when placing the receiver at a distance of 10 meters from the transmitter, using radio $x$ as the jammer.
-Next, we considered all jammed images generated with the receiver located at a distance of 10 meters and using radio $y$ as a jammer.
-We separated the unjammed and jammed images into 10 folds, and we trained \sol\ on 9 of the folds containing unjammed images, holding the $i$-th one out to estimate the TNR.
-Next, we estimate the TNR on the $i$-th fold of unjammed images and estimate the TPR on the $i$-th fold of jammed images.
+The mentioned strategy eventually guarantees that the autoencoder learns the characteristics of the legitimate signal only while being independent of the transmitter, the receiver, and the jammer hardware (we do not use jammed signals for training).
+Specifically, we consider all unjammed images obtained when placing the receiver at a distance of 10 meters from the transmitter, using the radio $x$ as the jammer.
+Next, we consider all the jammed images generated with the receiver located at a distance of 10 meters and use radio $y$ as a jammer.
+We separated the unjammed and jammed images into 10 folds, and we trained \sol\ on 9 of the folds containing unjammed images, holding the $i$-th one to estimate the TNR.
+Next, we estimate the TNR on the $i$-th fold of the unjammed images and evaluate the TPR on the $i$-th fold of the jammed images.
 Fig.~\ref{fig:hw_autoenc} reports the result of our analysis.
 The tick labels on the x-axis are of the form $(x,y)$, as described above.

 Note that the TPR and TNR remain almost unchanged while varying the hardware used for jamming and the radio considered for training.
-Therefore, we can safely assume that \sol\ is not biased by the specific radios used in the experiments, but it can extract the features of the wireless channel useful for detecting jamming, being independent of specific hardware.
+Therefore, we can safely assume that \sol\ is not biased by the specific radios used in the experiments.
+Still, it can extract the features of the wireless channel useful for detecting jamming independently of the particular hardware.